![]() deutsches Glossar |

 Conflicting routes that require

-switches set in opposite positions. (see also: SPECIAL CONFLICTING ROUTES)
+points set in opposite positions. (see also: SPECIAL CONFLICTING ROUTES)

 POINT INDICATOR